waarneembemiddeling/bigregister-soap/README.md

 ```

-## Overriding constructor
+## Overriding the constructor of the native SoapClient
-If you want to override the WSDL of the options:
+We're using the native php SoapClient.
+If you want to change the WSDL (f.e. if you want to use the demo environment)
+or want to override the options in order to debug the client you can do so:

 ```php
 <?php